"Everything that can be invented has been invented."

 Many a citizen has lost potential value and profits from discoveries on their own land, which their governments claim as their own because all below ground belongs to the commons.
 This is most commonly in the form of hard-to-refine natural resources (think natural gas and oil), but crafty diggers often spirit away other things that are harder to detect, such as antiquities and mineral formations.

 Though we are aware this is a difficult sphere to move in, merely putting the idea out there, that there lies an untapped resource right below our feet, might inspire startup society entrepreneurs to make like the denizens of Sacromonte - a village in Andalusia, Spain.
-In the 16th century, travelers made up of gypsies, Muslims and Jews decided to build their homes into the side of the mountain, where cultural events are held when they are not used for private and commercial purposes.
+In the 16th century, travelers made up of gypsies, Muslims and Jews decided to build their homes into the side of the mountain, where even today cultural events are held when they are not used for private and commercial purposes.

 We have an overabundance of space that we don't know how to use - physically and legally.
 Let's use land more intelligently by thinking vertically.